Sigma FP: super-small, full-frame mirrorless camera is confirmed

 Video is also a strong focus for the model, with 4K UHD video recording to 24p and a CineDNG file format.
 Indeed, in a video shared by Sigma (above), the company highlights just how customizable the model is to suit different still- and video-centric applications.

-The camera's diminutive, weather-sealed body finds space for USB 3.1, HDMI and flash sync ports, and even a mic port.
+The camera's diminutive body has 42 separate seals to provide protection against inclement weather, and there's space for USB 3.1, HDMI and flash sync ports, and even a mic port.
 While there's no hotshoe on the top plate, an add-on will allow for a conventional flashgun to be mounted, while a separate grip and other accessories will also be available for the model.

 The announcement may come as a surprise given that it was expected Sigma would be using its Foveon X3 technology for this model.
 The company has, however, confirmed that such a model is currently in the works, one that will use a 20.3MP sensor that outputs images with a resolution similar to a 60.9MP files from other cameras.